praveek/launch.en/help/launch-reference/managing-resources/compare-resource-revisions.md

 Above, you can see the following changes:

-* The Adobe Analytics extension is updated to a new version, indicated by the orange version numbers at the top.
+* The [!DNL Adobe Analytics] extension is updated to a new version, indicated by the orange version numbers at the top.
 * The `orgID` and `currencyCode` are changed to the settings indicated by the expansion of the orange section in the settings.

 ## Comparing data elements